InformaticsMatters/fragnet/fragnet-search/README.md

 Processing would proceed as follows:

-1. Process the `nodes` and create a Map of node instances keyed by ID.
+1. Process the **nodes** and create a Map of node instances keyed by ID.
-1. Optionally process the `edges` in a similar way.
+1. Optionally process the **edges** in a similar way.
-1. Process the groups, associating the group members with the nodes by using the node ID.
+1. Process the **groups**, associating the group members with the nodes by using the node ID.